 Does the YMCA provide childcare services while I workout?

 Childcare services are available at our Kid Zone at select times during the day for members while they are visiting the YMCA.
-Children must be a listed member on a family membership.
+Child must be a listed YMCA Member.

 Is my charitable gift to the YMCA tax deductible?

 The YMCA is a charitable, nonprofit organization recognized by the IRS with a 501(c)3 charitable designation.
 Your financial contribution, which is fully tax deductible, allows us to provide these needed services to families and children throughout our community.

 What are some of the community outreach programs at the YMCA?

 The YMCA of St. Petersburg community development and outreach efforts include after-school child care, teen programs, youth leadership development programs, school supply drives, Neighbor to Neighbor Christmas programs and more.